rajjejosefsson/project-lagoon/docs/components.md

 ---
-id: doc1
+id: components
-title: React.Component
+title: Components
-sidebar_label: React.Component
+sidebar_label: Components
 ---

 [Components](/docs/components-and-props.html) let you split the UI into independent, reusable pieces, and think about each piece in isolation. `React.Component` is provided by [`React`](/docs/react-api.html).